hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol06.md

   Only ports that connect to an authorized DHCP server are trusted, and allowed to send all types of DHCP messages.
 All other ports on the switch are untrusted and can send only DHCP requests.
 If a DHCP response is seen on an untrusted port, the port is shut down.

-  The port connected to a DHCP server should be configured as trusted port with the “ip dhcp snooping trust” command.
+  The port connected to a DHCP server should be configured as trusted port with the “`ip dhcp snooping trust`” command.
 Other ports connecting to hosts are untrusted ports by default.

   In this question, we need to configure the uplink to “trust” (under interface Gi1/0/1) as shown below.